R3nthgar/renthgars-surveys/README.md

 This project also uses functions to secure passwords.

-Create an environmental variable called ENCRYPTER_PRIVATEKEY, and set it to a random string.
+To continue using these functions, create an environmental variable called ENCRYPTER_PRIVATEKEY, and set it to a random string.

+If you don't want to use these functions, replace the functions in app/components/encrypter.ts.

 ## Running the server